 How It Spreads

 Doctors aren't sure how the first person gets Ebola at the start of an outbreak, but they think that people may pick up the virus from contact with infected animals.
-Tropical animals in Africa believed to carry the virus include other primates, fruit bats, porcupines, and forest antelope.
+Tropical animals in Africa believed to carry the virus include gorillas, monkeys, fruit bats, porcupines, and forest antelope.

 Once someone has Ebola, he or she can pass the virus to others in different ways.
 People can get the virus by handling or touching drops of blood, urine (pee), or other body fluids of someone infected with the disease, or through contact with objects (such as needles) that have been contaminated with infected blood or fluids.

-Because of this, Ebola can spread quickly within families and in health centers where caregivers or others don't wear proper protective equipment, like gloves and masks.
+Because of this, Ebola can spread quickly within families and in health centers where caregivers or others don't wear proper protective gear.

 How Contagious Is It?